unicornrainbow/git-spaces/README.md

     $ ls
     master my_space

 When you're finish with a space, commit any remaining changes and remove the **workspace** (workspace refers the actual git workspaces, which now show up as subdirectories independent of the project directory).
-You can do this using `rm -rf`.
+You can do this using `rm -rf` (Note: always be careful when using rm -rf).
 Your changes will remain intact and avaible in all other spaces you've created or will create.

 ## Installation